 As discussed in Section 4.2.1, MnAs(0001)/GaAs(111) is a hexagonal system with a strong magnetocrystalline anisotropy.
-The anisotropy energy is expanded up to several orders, but our analysis is restricted to the dominant first two terms, which determine a uniaxial anisotropy K along the unit vector $\hat{\mathbf{k}}$, collinear to the c-axis of the lattice [147].
-Since $K \ll 0$, as reported in Table (4.1), $\hat{\mathbf{k}}$ is the hard axis direction for the magnetization, which will tend to lie in the easy plane orthogonal to it.

-It is important to remark that equation (4.6) gives a simplified description of the tip's magnetism and does not include second order effects such as shape and magnetoelastic anisotropy, which can play an important role in breaking the basal plane isotropy.
+The anisotropy energy is expanded up to several orders, but our analysis is restricted to the dominant first two terms, which determine a uniaxial anisotropy K along the unit vector $\hat{\mathbf{k}}$ , collinear to the c-axis of the lattice [147].
+Since $K \ll 0$ , as reported in Table (4.1), $\hat{\mathbf{k}}$ is the hard axis direction for the magnetization, which will tend to lie in the easy plane orthogonal to it.
+It is important to remark that Eq.
+(4.6) gives a simplified description of the tip's magnetism and does not include second order effects such as shape and magnetoelastic anisotropy, which can play an important role in breaking the basal plane isotropy.

-In our case, with B ideally parallel to the hard axis K, the system is in the most unfavorable configuration (maximum of E_m) and therefore the asymptotic limits of
+In our case, with B ideally parallel to the hard axis K, the system is in the most unfavorable configuration (maximum of $E_m$ ) and therefore the asymptotic limits of $\Delta f_i$ are expected to be negative.
+Moreover, since tip oscillates in two orthogonal directions, any difference in $\Delta f_i$ gives information on additional anistropy present in the easy plane.